grint2000/coffee-sensory-wheel/README.md

 - **Sample Management** – Add, clone, and remove cupping samples.
 Data is automatically saved locally and can be exported or restored using JSON files.
 - **Comparison Tools** – Select two or more samples to generate charts comparing SCA scores, flavor notes, and defects.
 - **Export Options** – Save your results as images, SNS-ready images, Excel spreadsheets, or JSON files for backup and sharing.
+The exported images now include the coffee's origin, processing method, roast date, and roast level so you have full context when sharing.

 ## Browser Compatibility